cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 Good news - the failed test has found a problem.
 Could be much worse - it could be a user hitting this bug!

-<DocsImage src="/img/guides/core-concepts/failing-test.png" alt="Cypress App with a single failed test" ></DocsImage>
+<DocsImage src="/img/guides/core-concepts/v10/todo-mvc-failing-test.png" alt="Cypress App with a single failed test"></DocsImage>

 After a test fails, the screenshots and videos can help find the problem so it can be fixed.